Evidence

 17th November 2025

 It is a matter of public record that shortly after being interviewed by police in relation to the unauthorised access to my company’s servers, Richard Nyande left his role at Palm PR.
 I make no allegation about his motives; I simply note the timing.
-Investigators routinely consider the behaviour of individuals following formal interview, as sudden departures from the organisation connected to the investigation can indicate concern, internal instability, or an awareness of risks that may not yet be visible externally.

 1st September 2025